NAME: Lani Tupu

 - In Australia he changed the spelling of his name from ‘Larney’ to ‘Lani’ after various cast members mistook him as being of Irish descent

-In 1995, Tupu came back to New Zealand for a very different role: as a director on a pioneering series dedicated to Samoan culture in Aotearoa.
-Tala Pasifika consisted of eight short films which showcased Samoan talent.
+- 1995 – He returned to New Zealand as director on a pioneering series dedicated to Samoan culture in Aotearoa.
+‘Tala Pasifika’ consisted of eight short films which showcased Samoan talent.
 Written by Samoan Lisa Taouma, Talk of the Town (Tala o le Taulaga) marked Tupu’s debut as a screen director.
 The episode followed the life of a fa’afafine who is now a cabaret performer.
-Henry Ah-Foo Taripo’s performance in the main role later won him a best actor award at an indigenous film fest in Canada.

-- 1993 Won several awards from the New Zealand Film and TV Awards for Best Dramatic Performance and a Best Actor award for Talk of the Town (which he also directed at the Dream Maker Festival in Ontario, Canada)
+- 1993 – Won several awards from the New Zealand Film and TV Awards for Best Dramatic Performance and a Best Actor award for Talk of the Town (which he also directed at the Dream Maker Festival in Ontario, Canada)

-- 1986 Nominated for Best Supporting Actor for Send a Gorilla at the Listener Film and Television Award
+- 1986 – Nominated for Best Supporting Actor for Send a Gorilla at the Listener Film and Television Award

-- 1985 Nominated for Best Actor for Send a Gorilla at the Listener Film and Television Award
+- 1985 – Nominated for Best Actor for Send a Gorilla at the Listener Film and Television Award

-- 1984 Best New Talent: for Country GP at the Feltex Awards
+- 1984 – Best New Talent: for Country GP at the Feltex Awards